wangby511/System-Design-Architecture-and-Infra/design-video-system.md

 Audio -> Audio Encoding

-Metadata Cache/DB

 Those 3 steps above can be in parallel while the system is doing a video uploading task.

-**Resource Manager**
+And finally update Metadata Cache/DB.

+To support different video processing pipelines and maintain high parallelism.

+**Resource Manager** - responsible for managing the efficiency of resource allocation.
+It contains 3 queues and a task schedular.

 Task queue - a priority queue that contains tasks to be executed.